 ABOUT THE AUTHOR

 BOON, Kevin (1940 - ) has written television drama and comedy, stage plays, radio stories, novels, short stories, picture books and over one hundred non-fiction titles.
-He is a registered teacher and school principal with many years experience.
+He is a registered teacher and school principal with many years of experience.

 His subjects include individuals from Edmund Hillary to Malvina Major; historical events from the Tongawera eruption to the Wahine Disaster; and aspects of colonial history from whalers and sealers to the Treaty of Waitangi.